 If you are planning on going to college or trade school but unsure how to navigate the application and financial aid process, we are here to help you.
 It is a privilege for students to be in this limited program, but it is also an honor to come alongside your journey in this important transition.
-Come see Ms. Lewis in the Career Center (located in the WHS Library) with any questions.
+Come see Mrs. Anderson in the Career Center (located in the WHS Library) with any questions.

 Are you a WHS Senior who would like to apply for the program?

 Please fill out the College & Career Mentor Program Student Form

 - The "first generation" in their family to attend college (not including siblings).